Fedora CoreOS Frequently Asked Questions

 How do I coordinate cluster-wide OS updates?
 Is locksmith or the Container Linux Update Operator available for Fedora CoreOS?

-etcd-lock feature from locksmith
+etcd-lock feature from locksmith has

-not being anymore constrained to etcd2 only.
+constrained to etcd2 only.

 The capabilities of Container Linux Update Operator (CLUO) have been embedded into the Machine Config Operator (MCO), which is a core component of OKD.
 The MCO additionally covers reconciliation of machine configuration changes.